 Highway Patrol Officer: Career Profile

 Highway patrol officers, also known as state troopers, are state police officers who work in all states except Hawaii.
 They are mainly responsible for enforcing traffic laws and apprehending criminals on a statewide basis.
+Education and experience requirements vary by state, but new hires typically must complete state police training programs.

 Career Profile for Highway Patrol Officers